-These statistics relate to free flow vehicle speeds on British roads.
-Free flow vehicle speeds provide information on the speeds at which drivers choose to travel and their compliance with speed limits, but should not be taken as estimates of actual average speed across the road network.
+These statistics relate to speed compliance on roads in Great Britain.
+Speed compliance statistics provide information on the speeds at which drivers choose to travel and their compliance with speed limits, but should not be taken as estimates of actual average speed across the road network.

 National administrations in England, Scotland and Wales are responsible for setting speed limits on motorways and trunk ‘A’ roads.
 Local authorities have the power to impose or vary speed limits on principal roads and on all other local roads.
 Details of speed limits by vehicle for different road categories can be found below.